square/bazel_maven_repository/README.md

   **kwargs) # Extra parameters passed through to the underlying import rules
 ```

-> Note: `deps`, `runtime_deps`, and `exports` behave exactly as a java_library would treat them.
+> Note: `deps`, `runtime_deps`, and `exports` behave exactly as a `java_library` would treat them.
 Technically
 > `runtime_deps` and `exports` are part of the `**kwargs` and are just passed through naively to the underlying
 > import rules.

-> Note: The rules_kotlin (as of March, 2019) contain a bug which fails to propagate compile deps.
+> Note: The `rules_kotlin` (as of March, 2019) contain a bug which fails to propagate compile deps.
-> For some cases, adding a build_snippet that exports otherwise unused dependencies as exports can
+> For some cases, adding a `build_snippet` that exports otherwise unused dependencies as exports can
-> mitigate this for a few common cases (e.g. rxjava2->reactive-streams).
+> mitigate this for a few common cases (e.g. `rxjava2` → `reactive-streams`).

 ## Limitations

-  * Doesn't support -SNAPSHOT dependencies (#5)
+  * Doesn't support `-SNAPSHOT` dependencies (#5)
   * Doesn't support multiple versions of a dependency (by design).
   * Doesn't support multiple calls to `maven_repository_specification()` due to collisions in
     the implicit fetching rules it creates.
 This limitation will be lifted in a version. (#6)
-  * Doesn't support -source.jar downloading and attachment. (#44)
+  * Doesn't support `-source.jar` downloading and attachment. (#44)
-  * .pom files are not cached across `bazel clean --expunge` despite being immutable.
+  * `.pom` files are not cached across `bazel clean --expunge` despite being immutable.
 Jar files
-    can be if sha256 hashes are supplied.
+    can be if SHA256 hashes are supplied.

 ## Other Usage Notes

 ### Build state invalidation

-Because of the nature of bazel repository/workspace operation, updating the list of artifacts may
+Because of the nature of Bazel repository/workspace operation, updating the list of artifacts may
 invalidate build caches, and force a re-run of workspace operations (and possibly reduce
 incrementality of the next build).
 This is unavoidable.

-### Clogged WORKSPACE files
+### Clogged `WORKSPACE` files

-It may make sense, if one's maven universe gets big, to extract the list of artifacts into a
+It may make sense, if one's Maven universe gets big, to extract the list of artifacts into a
 constant in a separate file (e.g. `maven_artifacts.bzl`) and import it.

 ### Jetifier